lord/zed/crates/dance/readme.md

 - [x] paste vim-style that goes above or below current selection if paste buffer contains newline
 - [ ] rotate contents of selections
 - [ ] i and a should jump to start and end of selection if selection is not a caret
+- [ ] join should select the space between the lines